Leenix/YunSerial/README.md

 The following steps will guide you to disable the Yun's bridging functionality to allow custom serial functionality.

+# Connect to the Yun

+To configure the Yun, we'll need to get access to it's command line terminal.
+The easiest way to do this is to use SSH.
+If you're not familiar with SSH, [follow this link for some more information](https://www.arduino.cc/en/Tutorial/LinuxCLI).

+Then, using your preferred SSH client or method, connect the Yun to your network using an Ethernet cable or WiFi (or connect to the Yun's WiFi hotspot).
+By default, you'll find the Yun at `192.168.240.1` or `arduino.local` on your network.

+The default login for the Yun is:

+    Username: root
+    Password: arduino

 # Stop the Bridge shell

 The Bridge shell starts after the Yun has booted.
 You can prevent this shell from starting by commenting out its entry in the Yun's initialization table.